 It covers business expenses resulting from a data breach.
-This insurance helps reimbursement of expenses like legal fees, informational materials, and credit monitoring in case of a data breach.
+This insurance helps with reimbursement of expenses like legal fees, informational materials, and credit monitoring in case of a data breach.

 It protects vehicles operating on behalf of your business.
-This insurance covers leased, company-owned, and personally owned vehicles used on behalf of the company.
+This insurance covers leased, company-owned, and personally-owned vehicles used on behalf of the company.
 It covers liability and damage expenses.

 - Outdoor Property Coverage

 You also need to consider the protection of the outdoor area of your business.
 Take note of the possible accidents that can happen outside your property for which you may be legally held liable.
-This insurance will protect you from possible liabilities and lawsuits that may happen outdoors of your business property.
+This insurance will protect you from possible liabilities and lawsuits that may happen outdoors your business property.

 - Employment Practices Liability Coverage

 This insurance coverage helps pay for legal expenses in case your business is sued by employees or contractors.